skypyproject/skypy/docs/how_to_config_file.rst

 * `SkyPy`: that’s brilliant!
 Do you have your own function or is it included in SkyPy or any other compatible package?
 * `User`: I choose the SkyPy luminosity function, `~skypy.galaxies.schechter_lf`
 * `SkyPy`: Nice choice!
 But remember you can always use other libraries, as SkyPy has the flexibility to interface with external softwares.
+  T
-  The parameters for the SkyPy luminosity function, `~skypy.galaxies.schechter_lf`
+  he parameters for the SkyPy luminosity function, `~skypy.galaxies.schechter_lf`
   are: redshift, the characteristic absolute magnitude, the amplitude, faint-end slope parameter, the magnitude limit, the fraction of sky, cosmology and noise.
   Would you need to reuse these parameters?
 * `User`: yes, all of them except for the Schechter parameters.
 I will also use the default value for noise.